tkshim/MNIST/README.md

 ```
 ![cm70.png](https://qiita-image-store.s3.amazonaws.com/0/141816/8d21db36-5df8-ff0d-94a2-48c14ffb3de0.png)

-■ The Difference between two eigenvectors and 70 eignvecotrs.
+■ The Difference between two feature vectors and 70 feature vecotrs.
-The first picture is two eigenvectors and the second picture is 70 eignvecotrs.
+The first picture is two feature vectors and the second picture is 70 feature vecotrs.
-The contour of digit is clearer than  tow eigenvectors.
+The contour of digit is clearer than  tow feature vectors.
+* These feature vectors is re-constructed by eigenvectors.

 ![2.png](https://qiita-image-store.s3.amazonaws.com/0/141816/10ab8499-1aad-8a2d-50e5-521b9194b74b.png)